k21971/EvilHack/doc/evilhack-changelog.md

 - Make Kathryn the Enchantress visible if invisible as the Ice Queen
 - Fix: undoing monsters' permablindness by accident
 - Add archangels to the non-tameable monster list
+- Fix: gaining certain resistances would not cure current effect they protect against / Snickersnee grants stun resistance when wielded